hybridly/hybridly/README.md

 #   Features

 It's basically [Inertia.js](https://inertiajs.com), but:
 - it's specifically tailored for Vite, Vue 3 and Laravel
 - it's written with TypeScript, so it's fully typed
 - it has a different API, the core concepts stay the same
 - it's distributed with a [Vite](https://vitejs.dev) plugin

+Non-goals:
+- Match the Inertia API and protocol
+- Trade developer experience for lightweightness

 # Installation